stuzenz/Sikulix-demo/sikulix_presentation.md

 Automation option using Sikulix with ArcGIS

-_3 October 2021_
+_3rd October 2021_

-Stuart MacDonald, ETS PMO
+Stuart MacDonald

 ---